-A warning appears when the email field is modified.
+A warning appears when the login name field is modified.

-The warning is removed when the new email is saved.
+The warning is removed when the new login name is saved.

 Does the warning behavior apply to all users or just those belonging to an external user repository?

 Organization Administrator can be limited to modify user account information (read-only, delegated admin disabled).